EndPointCorp/end-point-blog/2025/12/execution_context_to_improve_logging.md

 ### How ExecutionContext Works
 Think of ActiveSupport::ExecutionContext as a container for data that automatically gets passed along.
 When you store something in it during a web request, that data is bundled up and made available in any background jobs you start from that request without you having to manually send it.

+It's important to note that while ActiveSupport::ExecutionContext values are available within the same process (e.g., during the web request), they don't automatically serialize and propagate to background jobs.
+For the context to be available in jobs, you'll need to explicitly pass relevant values as job arguments.
+In our example, since we're already passing the order object to both jobs, we can access order.user_id and order.id directly in the job.
+For contexts without such natural carriers consider extracting the relevant values and passing them explicitly as additional job arguments.

 This is the magic that allows you to trace a chain of events.

 ### A Practical Example: Tracing an Order